What Is a Sign in and out Sheet?

 A sign-in and out sheet is a document for recording attendance.
 Its main purpose is to document the comings and goings of visitors and staff at a company and event for safety reasons.
 Guests and employees usually encounter a sign-in sheet in the reception area or the main point of entry.
 Before a visitor is allowed to enter an event, he usually has to fill out some personal information, such as name, address, phone number, and reason for attending.

-1. Why use a sign in and out sheet
+Why Do Organizers Use a Sign in and out Sheet?

 A sign-in/sign-out sheet is used to collect information and improve security by prompting visitors to identify themselves.
 A typical visitors sign-in sheet for a company building will include the name of the visitor, the name of the company/organization they wish to visit, the date of the visit, the time of their arrival, the time of departure, and their signature.

 In event management a guest sign-in sheet is created online to update a guest list with all necessary information.
 This speeds up the registration process, avoids confusion, and doesn’t create additional work for the organizers.